mel-project/docs.melproject.org/concepts/melmint.md

 Erg-minting involves allowing anybody to use a special transaction type (`DoscMint`) to prove that they completed a certain amount of sequential proof-of-work.
 This transaction then generates $$k$$ "erg" for each DOSC of work done. $$k$$ here is not a constant, but an exponentially increasing conversion factor --- while 1 DOSC of work may generate $$10$$ erg today, it might generate $$100$$ erg a year from now.
 Due to this rapid inflation, erg act as an on-chain, tokenized representation of _recent_ sequential work.

 The central mechanism uses **Melswap**, a built-in, Uniswap-like decentralized exchange that supports all Mel-based tokens.
-Its objective is to _peg 1 MEL to 1 DOSC worth of SYM_, using a feedback loop that prints mels and buys syms or vice-versa.
+Its objective is to _peg 1 MEL to 1 DOSC worth of SYM_, using a feedback loop that prints MEL and buys SYM or vice-versa.
 Recall that SYM is Mel's separate, proof-of-stake token.
 First, we read two exchange rates off of Melswap:

 * $$s$$: how much SYM can 1 MEL buy
 * $$t$$: how much SYM can 1 erg buy

 Then, Melswap targets an exchange rate of 1 MEL = $$tk$$ SYM --- that is, 1 DOSC ($$k$$ erg) worth of syms.
 When this $$s=tk$$ peg fails to hold, we use _inflation_ to back it:

 * **Mel too cheap**: This is the blue box in the picture, where $$s<tk$$.
-In this case, Melmint continually prints syms out of thin air, using them to buy MEL, which are subsequently destroyed.
+In this case, Melmint continually prints SYM out of thin air, using them to buy MEL, which are subsequently destroyed.
 This artificially increases the demand for MEL, increasing its purchasing power until $$s=tk$$.
 * **Mel too expensive**: This is the red box in the picture, where $$s>tk$$.
 Here, Melmint would instead print mels, using them to buy syms.
 This increases the supply of MEL, decreasing its price until $$s=tk$$.

 We now take a look at each individual step in this process: